Bringing practical support to schools and teachers

 • Distinct Language and Literature content: creating a clear distinction between the two subjects.

-• Inclusive literary heritage: embracing a wider, more diverse range of texts without replacing canonical works or increasing content volume
+• Inclusive literary heritage: embracing a wider range of texts to better reflect modern Britain, without replacing canonical works or increasing content volume

-• Early identification of learning gaps: introducing a diagnostic test to help schools identify and address learning gaps so all students can access the curriculum.
+• Early identification of learning gaps for reading: introducing a diagnostic test to help schools identify and address learning gaps so all students can access the curriculum.

 Science